-In general, the temporal patterns of the flooding rates for the whole shelf and for the shelf-edge bathymetric sub-set differ significantly.
-The fastest flooding rate at the shelf-edge occurred, in general, before the maximal coastal complexity was reached.
-This is interpreted as due to the rapid flooding of the flat, distal shelf-edge terraces.
-This rapid flooding of the shelf-edge was occurring when sea level was still lower than the mid- and inner-GBR shelf, where abundant incisions, exposed reefs and embayments contributed to the increase in coastline length only later.
+In general, the temporal patterns of the flooding rates for the whole shelf and for the shelf margin bathymetric sub-set differ significantly.
+The fastest flooding rate at the shelf margin occurred, in general, before the maximal coastal complexity was reached.
+This is interpreted as due to the rapid flooding of the flat, deeper and distal shelf margin terraces.
+This rapid flooding of the shelf margin was occurring when sea level was still lower than the mid- and inner-GBR shelf, where abundant incisions, exposed reefs and embayments would contribute to the increase in coastline length only later.